All posts by Gwenyth

 “That’s fine friend,” the preacher said, “But just remember,” as our friend went off into the darkness, “the blood of Jesus Christ, God’s Son, cleans us from all sin!”

 The preacher went home, prayed for our friend and didn’t expect to see him again.
-But God’s Word which had been used as a sword, and as a strong hammer which can break rocks, began to work in his mind.
-A couple of nights later, the preacher heard a knock on his door just he had gone to bed.
+But God’s Word which had been used as a sword, and as a strong hammer which can break rocks began to work in his mind.
+A couple of nights later, the preacher heard a knock on his door just as he was going to bed.
 He opened the door, and there stood our friend looking rather distraught and haggard.

 “I haven’t been able to sleep a wink since that meeting the other night,” he said, “All I can hear in my mind are those words, the blood of Jesus Christ cleans us from all sin….I can’t get rid of them.
 What do I have to do to put my mind at rest?”